JWT Authentication Tutorial

 JWT Refresh Token

-In this tutorial we'll use jti
+In this tutorial, we'll use the jti

 Header